Filana Therapeutics: Financial

 The company had no product revenues between 2013 and 2021.

-Cassava and its collaborators were awarded National Institutes of Health (NIH) grants totalling $20 million between 2015 and 2021.
+The company and its collaborators were awarded National Institutes of Health (NIH) grants totalling $20 million between 2015 and 2021.
 (Note: See Reporter.nih.gov Advanced search for NIH grants totaling over $20 million for Cassava Sciences.)

-The WSJ wrote that, due to the promise of Simufilam, Cassava Sciences stock became the sixth-best stock of 2021, driving the company's value to over $US5 billion, with the stock price reaching $125 per share.
+The WSJ wrote that, due to the promise of Simufilam, the company stock became the sixth-best in 2021, driving the company's value to over $US5 billion, with the stock price reaching $125 per share.
 Keefe noted that part of the increase in share price was driven by discussion and hype in online forums, making it a so-called meme stock.
 The share price fell to $42 after a petition was filed with the FDA in August 2021, questioning the company's research.
 After Wang's June 2024 indictment, the stock fell by 46% to a new low of about $10 per share.

 Following the November 2024 announcement that simufilam had failed Phase III trials, Cassava stock fell to $4.29 per share, losing 84% of its value in one day.

 Staffing

-As of November 2021, Cassava had 25 employees.
+As of November 2021, the company had 25 employees.